aws/aws-cdk-rfcs/text/0400-appmonitor-l2.md

 #### With s3 deployment

-By using S3 Deployment, you can automate embeded to your application.
+By using S3 Deployment, you can automate embedding the CloudWatch RUM code snippet into your application.
 This example is shortest way that deploy site using RUM.

 ```ts